 Ordinary garden turf doesn’t like being grown in the shade and does not appreciate being planted in high-traffic areas.
 But don’t despair, if your lawn is under trees or in the shade of a building and you need some grass for shady areas, Turfonline has a solution for you… Shadesman Shade Tolerant Turf, our best grass for shaded areas.

 Shadesman is grown from shade tolerant grass species that naturally grow in lower light conditions.
 Consequently, it is one of the best grasses for shaded areas or high traffic sections of your lawn.
 This grass is perfect for shaded areas and can leave even the darkest parts of our garden looking green and luscious.
-The parent of this grass is known as Poa Supina, this grass hails from the alpine mountains of Germany and Austria where it spends some of the year underneath snow.
+The parent of this grass is known as Poa Supina, this shade loving grass hails from the alpine mountains of Germany and Austria where it spends some of the year underneath snow.
 The rest of the year it is being trampled on and eaten by cattle.

 The variety of Poa Supina we used to grow Shadesman turf is called Supranova – it’s been bred to look more like a lawn than a farmer’s field, so no worries there.
 BUT, it’s just as hardwearing and shade tolerant as its parents.
 Not only is this grass great for shaded areas but it’s tough too, meaning your high-traffic areas should not look patchy or dead.